RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.9.0.md

 Switching between view modes can be done through **View > Compact** and **View > Classic**.

+In Compact View, the positioning of thumbnails is dynamic and will depend on thumbnails being loaded in "above" the window.
+This will lead to keyboard navigation and selection being a bit awkward as the position changes during loading.

 ## FileName Visibility and Renaming

 You can now show or hide filenames in the thumbnail pane.
 Toggle the setting via **View > Show Filenames** or in the **Settings** page under the **Images** tab.